Yossi/outline-tg-bot/README.md

 If you know what the last link seen needs to get the outline.com treatment you say `/include`.
 From now on the bot will post an outline.com link for all urls from that domain.
 You can also add domains manually with `/include domain.tld`.
-Note: some domains are blacklisted in outline.com (newyorktimes.com, wsj.com).
-Work around is to use a url shortner.
-This will set the domain to get url shortened first `/include domain.tld True`.
 `/list` will show all the domains the bot is set to act on.
 `/remove domain.tld` does just that.
+Note: some domains are blacklisted in outline.com (newyorktimes.com, wsj.com).
+Workaround that sometimes works is to use a url shortner.
+This will set the domain to get special treatment `/include domain.tld True`.
+At the moment, the special treatment first checks if the URL is already in archive.org and tries to link to that.
+If it comes up empty, continue by shortening the URL and trying it on outline.com again.

 As a bot admin you have some commands that only you can run:
 `/r` - restart the bot.
 Handy for development.
-Note, this seems to sometimes lose the most recent settings.
-Work around is shut down with ctrl+C and rerun.
 `/data` - Show all the stored data for the chat where you sent the command from.
 `/data clear <key>` - delete all the data in <key>.
 If the bot throws an exception it will send it to you in a pm.